apache/arrow-site/_posts/2022-10-19-arrow-flight-sql-jdbc.md

 from Dremio developed and open-sourced this driver implementation, in addition to designing and contributing Flight SQL itself.

-Flight SQL is a protocol[^1] for client-server database interactions.
+Flight SQL is a protocol for client-server database interactions.
 It defines how a client should talk to a server and execute queries, fetch result sets, and so on.
+Note that despite the name, Flight SQL is *not* a SQL dialect, or even specific to SQL itself.
 Underneath, it builds on [Arrow Flight RPC][flight], a framework for efficient transfer of Arrow data across the network.
 While Flight RPC is flexible and can be used in any type of application, from the beginning, it was designed with an eye towards the kinds of use cases that Flight SQL supports.

 With this new JDBC driver, applications can talk to any database server implementing the Flight SQL protocol using familiar JDBC APIs.